Household Care: Viscosity, Rheology and Interfacial Properties For Improving Your Products

 Enabling Processing and Quality Assurance

 Different mixing, pumping and temperature regimes found in a laboratory setting compared to that of the factory floor can result in major differences in your final product versus your initial formulation.
 A high-performance rheometer can accurately match the temperature and shear conditions that your product will experience during manufacturing and help to underpin processing issues.
-Rheological values can also provide a quick and cost effective measurement for quality assurance by allowing you to quickly compare key metrics to benchmark values.
+Rheological values can also provide a quick and cost-effective measurement for quality assurance by allowing you to quickly compare key metrics to benchmark values.

 Designing a Customer Experience

-The experience of a household cleaning product has a marked psychological impact on its percieved performance.
+The experience of a household cleaning product has a marked psychological impact on its perceived performance.
 Understanding the chemical and physical characteristics that backup observable properties is key.
 Do you want your household cleaning product to seen as “thicker” for a more luxury feel?
 What feels luxurious in a dish soap may be detrimental to a glass cleaner.
 Do you want it to be more pourable?
 Your customer expects a totally different pour profile from their drain unblocker than they do from their laundry softener.
 How do you want the product to behave once it’s been sprayed?
 An air freshener should spray completely differently than a wood polish.
 By providing measurements like viscosity, shear thinning, yield stress and surface tension we help elucidate the physical properties that underpin observable traits, and help you design the optimal customer experience.

 A Product Can Only Clean What It Can Touch